snowcliffx/godot-docs/tutorials/io/saving_games.rst

 Introduction
 ------------

-Save games can be complicated.
+Saving games can be complicated.
 For example, it may be desirable to store information from multiple objects across multiple levels.
 Advanced save game systems should allow for additional information about an arbitrary number of objects.
 This will allow the save function to